cozyGarage/cozyGarage.github.io/docs/contributing/CONTRIBUTING.md

-# Contributing to Othello Game
+# Contributing to Portfolio Website

-Thank you for your interest in contributing to the Othello Game project!
+Thank you for your interest in contributing to the Portfolio Website project!
 This document provides guidelines and information for contributors.

 ## Table of Contents